SWENGG4Y2024/SWENGG4Y2024Team02/Design.md

 - **Reviews**: Records user reviews and ratings.

 ## Conclusion
-This design document outlines the  components, and principles for developing a software system Airbnb.
+This design document outlines the  components, and principles for developing a software system CozyCove.
 Following these guidelines will help ensure a robust, scalable, and secure application.